He who dwells in the shelter of the Most High will abide in the shadow of the Almighty. Psalm 91:1

 Continue reading “How to Be Ready in Every Season”

 For the eyes of the Lord move to and fro throughout the earth that He may strongly support those whose heart is completely His.
 2 Chronicles 16:9a

-Continue reading “The Ripple Effect”
+Continue reading “The Deliberate Life”